cwe1ss/microservices-template/README.md

 ## Azure Storage Account

-There is one global Azure Storage account called `{platform}sa` (dashes aren't allowed) that can be used for data that's needed by all environments and services.
+There is one global Azure Storage account called `{platform}st` (dashes aren't allowed) that can be used for data that's needed by all environments and services.

 We currently use it to store the SQL migration scripts for services that use Entity Framework Core.